It was developed for North American neighborhoods, but here is a look at big international cities.

 A few years ago, Kaid Benfield described the "popsicle test" of a good neighborhood:

 I always thought of it as a particularly North American thing, but Simon Kuper of the Financial Times applies it to the great cities of Europe, as well as other tests that we have written about on TreeHugger developed by Brent Toderian and Gil Penalosa.
 Kuper notes that most cities prioritize cars over kids, and that "cars create pollution, take up space that could be used for play and frighten parents into curtailing children’s freedom to roam."
-He then looks at some major cities in view of these planning situations and of course, the popsicle test.
+He then looks at some major cities given these planning situations and of course, the popsicle test.

 If an 8-year-old kid can safely go somewhere to buy a popsicle, and get back home before it melts, chances are it's a neighborhood that works.
 Note that there's no planning jargon in there: nothing explicitly about mixed uses, or connected streets, or sidewalks, or traffic calming, or enough density to put eyes on the street.
 But, if you think about it, it's all there.